 14-Day Performance Testing

-[The Consultant shall determine the need for the following testing procedures and revise the section accordingly with the approval of the Project Manager.
-The Consultant shall review and revise the tasks listed below to suit the scope of this Contract.]

 General

 The Contractor shall complete the tasks listed below under the Consultant’s supervision.
 The Consultant will not allow the Contractor to advance to the 45-Day Operational Testing phase (facility commissioning) prior to successful completion of the tasks stipulated below.

+This section supplements but does not supersede specific inspection and testing requirements found elsewhere in this contract under other divisions.

 During performance testing, each system shall be operated continuously for 14 Days as a complete facility.
 In the instance that the operation is halted for any reason related to the facilities constructed or the equipment furnished, the performance testing program must be restarted and repeated until the fourteen day continuous period has been reached without interruption.